YuriMzz/PairingBasedCrypto/README.md

 * I also provide the bash script i used to start it setting the right privileges and mounting volumes

 ## Compiling
 * `Makefile` is used to statically compile RELIC, than link it with contiki.
 An attempt was made to compile the library with GMP (https://github.com/wellsaid/gmp), but it was not possile with the target architecture (Zolertia REmote).
+* in order to compile you have to:
+  * clone contiki-NG and RELIC inside the root folder
+  * start docker container
+  * use the scripts to compile and flash into the target platform

 ## Usage
 * Input data for the cryptographic function have to be given using compilation variables.